Skip to content

 Bootstrapping strategy

 If you are stepping into a new organization in a senior product role, e.g. CPO, VP Product, you’ll likely inherit product, people, and process that need real work.
+The problems and their priorities you’ll need to focus on won’t be immediately clear because the org would have probably fixed them already.
 You’ll be expected to start contributing immediately and all eyes will be on you from day 1.

 Funding